Whether you need it for a phone, a camera, or some other gadget, shopping for a microSD card seems like a pretty simple thing to do, right?

 It sounds like an obvious thing to avoid, but sadly, buying fake memory cards is incredibly easy.

-If you find a good deal on branded memory cards from a non-reputable seller, then there is a real risk that it may be counterfeit.
+If you find a good deal on branded memory cards from a non-reputable seller, there’s a real risk it may be counterfeit.
 In fact, a few years ago a SanDisk engineer reportedly stated that as a many as a third of all SanDisk-branded cards were fakes.
 It’s unlikely that that number has declined since.

-Counterfeit cards are configured to report the capacity that is printed on the packaging, but actually contain far less.
+Counterfeit cards correctly report the capacity shown on the packaging, but actually contain far less.
 You won’t notice this until the card fills up unexpectedly quickly.